benjaminion/upgrading-ethereum-book/src/book.md

 ## Consensus <!-- /part2/consensus -->

+Here's the opening sentence of [a paper](https://arxiv.org/abs/2110.10086) about attacks on the Ethereum&nbsp;2.0 consensus protocol:

+> The Proof-of-Stake (PoS) Ethereum consensus protocol is constructed by applying the finality gadget Casper FFG on top of the fork choice rule LMD GHOST, a flavor of the Greedy Heaviest-Observed Sub-Tree (GHOST) rule which considers only each participant’s most recent vote (Latest Message Driven, LMD).

+If that makes perfect sense to you then feel free to skip this chapter entirely.
+Otherwise, read on!

+Our aim is to understand that sentence in all its parts.
+There's a lot to unpack, but we'll take time over it.
+We'll begin with some [Preliminaries](/part2/consensus/preliminaries) covering the basics of consensus.
+Then we will look in turn at each of the two consensus mechanisms used by Ethereum's proof of stake protocol, starting with [Casper FFG](/part2/consensus/casper_ffg), which is used to achieve finality, and then [LMD GHOST](/part2/consensus/lmd_ghost) which provides slot by slot liveness.
+After considering them individually we will look at how they work together as the combined consensus protocol that's become known as [Gasper](/part2/consensus/gasper).

+### Preliminaries <!-- /part2/consensus/preliminaries -->

 <div class="summary">

   - Consensus is a way to build reliable distributed systems with unreliable components.